skmin-lab/unixmd/docs/source/build.rst

 Compilation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can compile electronic propagation routine by typing following command in root directory of the program which contains setup.py file.
+You can compile the C routines by typing the following command in the root directory of the program which contains setup.py file.

 .. code-block:: bash